Tryflle/WeaveInstallDocs/README.md

   2. Run Lunar
   3. Right click the process and go to properties
   4. Copy the launch command and save it in notepad as a `.bat`.
-  5. A little after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
+  5. In the `.bat`, just after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
   6. Launch
  - Weave Diagnose
    1. Create the folder `.weave` and inside `mods` in your user profile path